jason-woolf/DesmosPlayer/README.md

 You create a program by filling an array with the results of "instruction functions" (see examples below), then pass this program to `desmosPlayer()`, along with optional properties:

-     graphTitle: A string value that has to match the title of the graph in order for the system to be activated.
-     allowSave:  If set to true, do not disable the "save" button after the program has started.
-It is normally disabled to prevent accidental modification to the initial state.
      debugMode:  Set to 'true' to enable back-stepping.

 ### The Program

-The instructions in a program array are generated by calling instruction functions.
+The instructions in a program array are function calls.
 Most of these functions take an `<id>` parameter to indicate which expression(s) in the graph to operate on.
 Each expression in a Desmos graph has a unique ID which is a string.
 They are normally numeric strings, and so numeric syntax can be used instead of string syntax.
 The ID could be a non-numeric string if the expression is created by your program (see the `set()` instruction function below).

 > :warning: Note: The ID is not the same as the index of the expression.

-> :bulb: Tip: To find the ID of an expression, select that expression in the graph and type ctrl-Q.  The ID will be printed in the console window.
+> :bulb: Tip: To find the ID of an expression, click on the expression while holding down the ctrl key (windows) or the command key (mac).
+The ID will be printed in the console and copied to the clipboard so you can easily paste it into your program.
+See the ##Usability## section below for more details.

 Here is an example of a program script that you would write: